 Linda Mazejka – Vice President

 I’ve been a Bannack Association member for many years.
 I love Bannack.
 I organize and serve both at the the ice cream counter in the Skinner Saloon and for the Volunteer Dinner during Bannack Days.
 I think Bannack State Park is one of the best places in Montana.
 I hope to serve the Bannack board and Bannack Association to the best of my ability for a long time.

 Karyn Dingley – Secretary

 I have been a loyal and enthusiastic participant of Bannack Days since 2014.
 My husband is native to Dillon and not only did he bring me to this beautiful part of the country but also introduced me to the fun and enriching world of volunteering at Bannack State Park.
-I helped with the Gold Panning activity for a few years and have now transitioned into gaming demonstrations.
-In 2017 I became involved with the Ghost Walks, an historic recreation of events with a fun and spooky twist.
-I very quickly became as proud of the local heritage as this community is and am glad to be able to do my small part in preserving its history and telling her story.
+In 2017 I became involved with the Ghost Walks.
+I very quickly became as proud of the local heritage as this community is.
+Being a retired teacher, I enjoy being able to do my small part in preserving its history and telling her story.
 I have had the opportunity to serve on the board since 2018 and am impressed with just how dedicated and helpful our board members, association members and community members are in maintaining and preserving our state park and history.
-I have been asked to help monitor our Facebook page, to help maintain the Bannack Association page of the Bannack State Park website and to perform the duties of Secretary in keeping the minutes and correspondence.
+I have been asked to help monitor our Facebook page, to help maintain the Bannack Association page of the Bannack State Park website and to perform the duties of Secretary in keeping the minutes of our meetings.
 I am honored to take on these responsibilities and will perform my duties to the best of my ability.